fi5u/jquery.fullslide.js/README.md

 The selector needs to be a `ul` element.
 Each `li` element will be a slide.

+Include the CSS file in the `head` and make sure the link to the image sprite is correct.

+Include jQuery before jquery.fullslide plugin.

 ### Optional parameters
 * displayQty (integer) - The number of slides shown at a time **default: 1**.